yiwenwang9702/bspred/README.md

 ## Library Description

-This is a python library in process.
+This is a python library in progress.

 There are two kinds of prediction available.
 All predictions come with asymptotica 95% confidence intervals.